There's a new addition at the Miami Zoo: a baby giant anteater

 (CNN)The Miami Zoo has a new resident.

-A male giant anteater was born December 8, its mother's birthday, the zoo said in a noose release.
+A male giant anteater was born December 8, its mother's birthday, the zoo said in a news release.

 The arrival of Ziggy Ebenezer wasn't all smooth sailing.